 Your message is now protected, as you can tell by the new format that obfuscates the original plaintext.
 To open your message, double-click.
 This will automatically decrypt content (among other things) and present it for you to view.
 If you close the message, it will return to encrypted (protected) form.
 Else, you can choose, Release Protection and the message will return to plaintext and remain that way when you close the item.

 SSProtect is designed to be non-intrusive.
 Sharing protected content with teammates (Organization peers) is automatic, as noted by the, "Zero-Config Sharing" terminology throughout documentation.

 However, as an Individual, you are not a member of an Organization - yet.
-You can transition to an Organization using the information provided in the article, Converting to an Organization Account.
+You can transition to an Organization using the information provided in the article, Migrating to an Organization Account.
 Until that time, all recipients to whom you address messages must be configured as Third Party Trusts.

-Third Party Trusts
+Emailing Third Party Trusts

 - Click the SSProtect Icon in the notification tray

-- Click the :Collaborate Sharing menu
+- Navigate to the Sharing Policy menu item

 - Choose the Add Trust submenu